-Ten MSs (Austria, Czech Republic, Cyprus, Croatia, Hungary, Lithuania, Luxembourg, Portugal, Slovenia, and Spain) have affordability measures in place to address consumers with low-income or special social needs.
+Twelve MSs (Austria, Belgium, Czech Republic, Cyprus, Croatia, Hungary, Lithuania, Luxembourg, Malta, Portugal, Slovenia, and Spain) have affordability measures in place to address consumers with low-income or special social needs.
+The use of vouchers as an instrument to address the requirements of end-users with specific needs or low income is delineated in the responses provided by the NRAs of Luxembourg and Malta, operating within the framework of either the universal service regime or public social policy.
 Most countries do not set a specific price limit (those which do: 5-10 euros for a specific data volume allowance, which varies from 1 GB to 30 GB).
 In other countries, the principle to ensure affordability for the benefiting end-users is established.
 In Cyprus and Slovenia, there is a 50% discount on regular prices for low-income households, and adequate broadband IAS is free to consumers with special needs.
-In Croatia, special tariffs and discounts are applicable to consumers with low-income and special social needs.
+In Croatia and Belgium, special tariffs and discounts are applicable to consumers with low-income and special social needs.

-In Germany and Finland, these affordability measures are addressed under specific national legislation related to public policy tools (separate and discrete from universal service).
+In Germany, Finland and Sweden these affordability measures are addressed under specific national legislation related to public policy tools (separate and discrete from universal service).